Sheffield: Suburbs

 residential area.
 Another popular shopping and leisure area is London Road, to the south of the city centre.
 The road is famous for its multicultural community which has led to an abundance of international cuisines being served at restaurants along the road.
 To the west of the city centre is Broomhill, a student-centric neighbourhood which also caters for school students as well local university students and NHS staff.
 To the north-west of the city centre are Hillsborough, a large retail and sports hub, and Stocksbridge Fox Valley, a modern leisure and retail centre built on a brownfield industrial site.

 In the late 2010s and early 2020s several new developments began to the north of the city centre in the Kelham Island Quarter, an increasingly popular mixed-use development.
 The area has become known for its independent cafes, restaurants and pubs and has seen significant residential development in recent years.

 Tourism

-Tourism plays a major role in the city's economy on account of numerous attractions - namely the Peak District, sports events (in particular, the Snooker World Championships) and musical festivals (such as Tramlines).
+Tourism plays a major role in the city's economy on account of numerous attractions—namely the Peak District, sports events (in particular, the Snooker World Championships) and musical festivals (such as Tramlines).
 In 2019, the tourism industry in Sheffield was valued at £1.36 billion and supported 15,000 jobs.

 In 2012, Sheffield City Region Enterprise Zone was launched to promote development in a number of sites in Sheffield and across the wider region.
 In March 2014 additional sites were added to the zone.

 Transport

-Cars, coaches and cycling
+Railway

+Sheffield station is the principal interchange that serves the city.
+Services are operated by four train operating companies: East Midlands Railway, CrossCountry, TransPennine Express and Northern Trains.

+Major railway routes through Sheffield station include the Midland Main Line to London via the East Midlands; the Cross Country Route, which runs between eastern Scotland and south-west England; and the lines linking Liverpool and Manchester with Hull and East Anglia.
+With the redevelopment of London St Pancras completed, Sheffield has a direct connection to continental Europe, via St Pancras and the Eurostar to France and Belgium.
+East Midlands Railway also operates three premium trains: the Master Cutler, the Sheffield Continental and the South Yorkshireman.